What Does Living With Integrity Really Mean?

 Not your average New Year’s resolution, granted.
-But I had long forsaken party drugs, had taken up unicycling three years earlier and, in 2017, had kicked my processed sugar addiction to the curb.
+But I had long forsaken party drugs, had taken up unicycling three years earlier and, in 2017, had kicked my processed sugar addiction where it hurts.
 Frankly there wasn’t much left.

 Most of us have already picked the low-hanging fruit: Refraining from sleeping with our best friend’s spouse or assaulting strangers with shopping trolleys for failing to maintain social distance in the confectionary aisle.
 We generally have the basics covered.

 So powerful are the scripts we memorise and go on to recite that well-meaning platitudes of just be yourself are about as helpful to our personal emancipation as a set of stairs to a wheel-chair user.
 “C’mon, you can do it!”

 They do all this in hostile environments, at great personal expense, in the relentless pursuit of living lives of authenticity and integrity.
-And in doing so, they provide leadership and inspiration to girls and women, and increasingly – I hope – to boys and men.
+In doing so, they provide leadership and inspiration to girls and women, and increasingly – I hope – to boys and men.

 Integrity is wholeness, the bonding together of all our parts.
 Or in the words of author and academic, Katrina Mayer, it is ‘making sure that the things you say and the things you do are in alignment’.

-…And not even the slightest whiff of Pine-O-Clean.
+…And not even a whiff of Pine-O-Clean.